nola-a/okgit/README.md

 nothing to commit, working tree clean
 ```
-Git is telling us that the branch develop that is tracking the remote branch origin/develop is behind by 2 commits.
+Git is telling us that the branch develop which is tracking the remote branch origin/develop is behind by 2 commits.
 That is, some IC has added its own contributions, C3 and C4.

 ![Scheme](images/ff1.png)

-The current reference develop can easily be fast-forwarded in order to point to C4 with:
+The current reference develop can be fast-forwarded in order to point to C4 with:
 ```bash
 $ git pull
 ```